Ultimate 4-Day Colorado Fall Foliage Road Trip Itinerary

 As Colorado residents (and lovers of autumn), we’ve spent a lot of time roaming around our state searching for the best places to view stunning Colorado fall foliage.

 In this post, we’ve put together a 4-day Colorado fall road trip itinerary so you can also experience the fall colors in Colorado first-hand.
 From the most scenic mountain pass drives to our favorite fall hikes, there’s something for every outdoor adventurer.
+If you want to take on a few more days, check out the Million Dollar Highway that goes through Telluride, Silverton, and Durango.

 Fall in Colorado: An Overview